simbo1905/sprint-planning/README.md

 ## Running

-Running from a local build:
+For local testing you can run the code from the build folder with:

 ```sh
 sbt run
 ```

-Create a runnable jar to deploy and then start it with:
+Create then launch a runnable jar for a server deployment with:

 ```sh
 sbt assembly
 java -jar ./target/scala-2.10/planning-poker-runnable.jar 127.0.0.1 80
 ```

 N.B.
-You would need to sudo the command to run on port 80 on Mac OSX or other secure system (see .openshift/action_hooks/* for RHEL scripts).
+You would need to sudo the command to run on port 80 on Mac OSX or Linux secure system (see .openshift/action_hooks/* for RHEL scripts).

 You should see the output: